A film about the most popular home computer of all time

 Leif Bloomquist

 It's been a long journey (see the Production Updates section for all the details) but we're gratified to have released a ten-minute preview of the film.
-This, we hope, will not only help potential supporter understand what the approach and style of the film but also demonstrate it's high production values.
+This, we hope, will not only help potential supporters understand the approach and style of the film but also demonstrate its high production values.

 With this preview in place we're now working to expand our social media presence and following.
-This will help the film have it's best chance of getting funded when we launch the Kickstarter campaign.
+This will help the film have it's best chance of getting funded when we launch our fundraising campaign.

 Concept Teaser Trailer